kspra3/Computer-Science-Project/README.md

 # End User Guide

-## Guideline/Step to run the program
+## Guidelines/ Steps to run the program
 1. Run main.py

 2. Program prompts the user to choose between 1 (whole simulation of buyer-seller scenario) or 2 (verfication of the culprit).